chandru1003/RPA-Projects/Routine IT Support Task Automation Bot/Readme.md

 6. **Tickets Report**
    - Implemented a reporting system to generate comprehensive reports on ticket data, offering insights into support operations and performance.

+7. Customer Reminder:
+ -Sends an email prompt to customers requesting necessary details if any essential information is found to be null.
 ## How to Use

 1. Download or clone the repository.